 Two cells are deployed in the test, which are one NR PCell (NR Cell 2) and a E-UTRA neighbour cell (E-UTRA Cell 1).
 The test consists of three successive time periods, with time duration of T1, T2, and T3 respectively.
 E-UTRA Cell 1 is already identified by the UE prior to the start of the test.
 NR Cell 2 is of higher priority than E-UTRA Cell 1.

-In the following test procedure "UE responds" means "UE starts transmitting preamble on PRACH for sending the RRCSetupRequest message to perform a Registration procedure.
+In the following test procedure "UE responds" means "UE starts transmitting preamble on PRACH for sending the RRCSetupRequest message to perform a registration procedure.

 1. The SS shall send a RRCRelease message on NR Cell 2 to ensure the UE is in State RRC_IDLE with generic procedure parameters connectivity = NR with Test Mode On according to TS 38.508-1 [14] clause 4.5 on Cell 2.